Silicon Graphics: Growth

 Ed McCracken was CEO of Silicon Graphics from 1984 to 1997.
 During those years, SGI grew from annual revenues of $5.4 million to $3.7 billion.
+Silicon Graphics systems dominated the market for high-speed rendering of three-dimensional graphics, an area rivals like IBM and Sun Microsystems avoided.

 Decline

 The addition of 3D graphic capabilities to PCs, and the ability of clusters of Linux- and BSD-based PCs to take on many of the tasks of larger SGI servers, ate into SGI's core markets.
-The porting of Maya to Linux, Mac OS X and Microsoft Windows further eroded the low end of SGI's product line.
+The porting of Maya to Linux, Mac OS and Microsoft Windows further eroded the low end of SGI's product line.

-In response to challenges faced in the marketplace and a falling share price Ed McCracken was fired and SGI brought in Richard Belluzzo to replace him.
+In response to challenges faced in the marketplace and a falling share price, Ed McCracken was fired and SGI brought in Richard Belluzzo to replace him.
 Under Belluzzo's leadership a number of initiatives were taken which are considered to have accelerated the corporate decline.

 One such initiative was trying to sell workstations running Windows NT called Visual Workstations in addition to workstations running IRIX, the company's version of UNIX.
 This put the company in even more direct competition with the likes of Dell, making it more difficult to justify a price premium.
 The product line was unsuccessful and abandoned a few years later.

 SGI's premature announcement of its migration from MIPS to Itanium and its abortive ventures into IA-32 architecture systems (the Visual Workstation line, the ex-Intergraph Zx10 range and the SGI 1000-series Linux servers) damaged SGI's credibility in the market.

 In 1999, in an attempt to clarify their current market position as more than a graphics company, Silicon Graphics Inc. changed its corporate identity to "SGI", although its legal name was unchanged.

 At the same time, SGI announced a new logo consisting of only the letters "sgi" in a proprietary font called "SGI", created by branding and design consulting firm Landor Associates, in collaboration with designer Joe Stitzlein.
 SGI continued to use the "Silicon Graphics" name for its workstation product line, and later re-adopted the cube logo for some workstation models.

 In November 2005, SGI announced that it had been delisted from the New York Stock Exchange because its common stock had fallen below the minimum share price for listing on the exchange.
 SGI's market capitalization dwindled from a peak of over seven billion dollars in 1995 to just $120 million at the time of delisting.
 In February 2006, SGI noted that it could run out of cash by the end of the year.